 Thailand's Coins and Notes

+Thailand has 1, 2, 5, and 10 baht coins and 20, 50, 100, and 1,000 baht notes.
 The most common coin in Thailand is the 10 baht, and the most common note is the 100 baht.

-Thailand banks and currency exchange businesses typically also accept travelers' checks.
+Thai banks and currency exchange businesses typically also accept travelers' checks.

 To be safe, some travelers exchange some money (a small emergency stash) before they leave home—although you will typically get a better exchange if you do it in Thailand—and keep both bahts and other currency on them during travel until they are situated.
 Exchange the rest of your cash upon arrival or withdraw what you want to use at an ATM.
 You can find currency exchange kiosks in most international airports in Thailand, or make exchanges at many Thai banks.